Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Rationality of the generating series of cores and schemes

-Let $\s\in \mathcal{S}$.
-A \emph{naming} of $\s$ is a bijection from $V(\s)$ to $[|V(\s)|]$.
-A naming $\nu$ of $\s$ is called \emph{consistent} if it is a linear extension of the partial order induced by the (acyclic) oriented graph of its offsets edges.
-In other words, a naming $\nu$ is consistent if, for any edge $\{u,v\}$ offset towards $v$, $\nu(u)<\nu(v)$.
+\begin{definition} A \emph{naming} of $\s$ is a bijection from $V(\s)$ to $[|V(\s)|]$.\footnote{A naming is simply a labeling of the vertices of $\s$ by integers from 1 to $|V(\s)|$.
+However, we do not use the term ``label'' to avoid any confusion with \emph{labeled schemes}, and use the term ``naming'' instead.} A naming is called \emph{consistent} if it is a linear extension of the partial order induced by the (acyclic) oriented graph of its offsets edges.
+In other words, a naming $\nu$ is consistent if, for any edge $\{u,v\}$ offset towards $v$, $\nu(u)<\nu(v)$. \end{definition} Theorem~\ref{thm:acyclicOffsetGraph} implies that $\s$ admits a consistent naming.

-The structure of the subgraph of $\s$ induced by its offset edges was investigated in~\cite{Lep19}, and the following result was obtained: